Skip to content

 Take the best checkpoint in `results/experiment/version`, and export

-the model to `results/experiment/version/weights.pth`:
+the model to `results/experiment/version/weights.pth` and config to

 ```sh